‘DARK EYES 2’

 But Molly’s old trouble returns again.
 She’s got her ‘dark eyes’ back, which is a shock to the Doctor as much as it is a shock to her.
 How come she’s got her eyes dark again?
 What’s made this happen?

 Molly and the Doctor find themselves in the midst of a dodgy plot with an evil scientist.
 It involves a hospital and some patients that become transparent, show their skeletons and also to travel in time.

-The Doctor and Molly meet up with one of the patients called Sean Casey, who is able to jump forwards and backwards in time.
+The Doctor and Molly meet up with one of the patients, Andrew Knott as Sean Casey, who is able to jump forwards and backwards in time.
 The Doctor wonders why this has happened and who’s behind it all.

 It’s soon discovered that it’s connected to something called ‘the white room’.
 This is where the experiments on the patients take place inside somewhere called the Blackwell Convalescent Home.

 The Viyrans soon show themselves to be behind it all.
 This is the first time I’ve heard the Viyrans in ‘Doctor Who’.
 The Doctor has encountered them before when he was the Fifth and Sixth Doctors.

 They are like deadly virus checkers and appear to be robotic but are actually humanoid inside.
 They look very impressive and threatening.
 They have this rich, deep voice when assimilating languages.